danielschlieder-cs/PhilStollery/README_PHIL.md

 **Side note:** I only found your hidden bug when I actually pushed.
 The README says `NPM_GITHUB_AUTH_TOKEN` – but `yarn deploy` needs `GIT_PASS`.
 Took me a failed deploy to figure that one out. ;)

+**Fun fact:** I renamed the repo from `github-usaurus` to `PhilStollery`.
+Regardless of the outcome, this was a useful exercise – might as well keep it as a personal asset.
+You're immortalised in my GitHub now.

 **Repository:** https://github.com/danielschlieder-cs/PhilStollery

 Consider the additional versions a demonstration, not a deviation from the brief.
 Take what's useful, ignore the rest.